hashicorp/terraform-website/content/source/docs/cloud/registry/design.html.md

 # Using the Configuration Designer

-Terraform Enterprise (TFE)'s private module registry includes a configuration designer, which can help you spend less time writing boilerplate code in a module-centric Terraform workflow.
+Terraform Cloud's private module registry includes a configuration designer, which can help you spend less time writing boilerplate code in a module-centric Terraform workflow.

 The configuration designer is sort of like interactive documentation for your private modules, or very advanced autocompletion.
 It results in the same Terraform code you would have written in your text editor, but saves time by automatically discovering variables and searching module and workspace outputs for reusable values.